131 Basic Italian Phrases for Travel and Everything That Comes With It

 Try to write out a sample dialogue of a situation that would actually use some of these phrases.
 Then, you can read them aloud and practice being on both sides of the conversation.

-Going through this process benefits you in two ways.
-First, writing lines yourself helps you remember them more.
-Second, playing both parts doubles your practice time.
+Going through this process helps you remember them more and playing both sides doubles your practice time.

 The more exposure to Italian you get, the quicker you’ll pick up on the language.